RESOURCES FOR PROFESSORS

 Help Students Get the Most Out of the Writing & Academic Resource Center

 - If you give your students a writing assignment, handout a typed written assignment with clear expectations, due dates, and any specific requirements.
 Students should bring these to share with the tutor.
-See this guide on designing essay assignments.
+(See additional handout on writing assignments)

 - If a student is consistently struggling with writing, math or economics, refer the student to the WARC Director or the Center Coordinator to arrange for “ongoing sessions”.
 (Ongoing sessions are defined as one hour weekly sessions for the entire semester with the same tutor.)